In: Columns > The $ & Sense of IT

 So what can you do?
 First, don’t build a site entirely in Flash.
 I remember a conference keynote, many years ago, by a Macromedia VP.
 I guess he was tired of being bashed for misuses of Flash and started his presentation with the “Top 10 Reasons Not to Use Flash.”
 (Of course, the second part of the presentation was on the benefits of using Flash.)

-While Flash may be a favorite design tool for graphic designers—because of its pinpoint accuracy of design, the ease of animation and its cross-browser and cross-platform compatibility (debatable)—it is merely treated as a graphic by search engines.
+While Flash may be a favorite design tool for graphic designers—because of its pinpoint accuracy of design, the ease of animation and its cross-browser and cross-platform compatibility (debatable)—it is merely treated as a graphic by search engines and thus a poor choice in terms of SEO.
 Search engines read text and ignore graphics.
 The other problem is not just that the content of a Flash page will be ignored, but that links contained in the Flash animation will also be ignored, and the indexing of the site will stop at the first page.

 The mistake of building entire sites in Flash is not just an amateur’s mistake—many leading Web designers, who are paid copious amounts of money, do the same thing.
 Sometimes the use of Flash is the only way to achieve a specific function (e.g. Web-based games), so you need Flash for that feature—but do you need it for the whole site?